alvinj/Cato-CRUD-Generator/README-TEMPLATES-PLAY.md

 placed inside the `<<` and `>>` characters.
 Variables such as `$tablename`, `$classname`, `$objectname`, and many more are made available to you by Cato.

+(See the Reference section at the end of this document for a list of all the variables that Cato makes available to your template files.)

 If you use Cato to apply that template file to the `transactions` database table, Cato will generate the following output: